 Key Market Stats:

-- Home values in Jacksonville have increased by 6.1% over the last 12 months and are forecast to grow by another 5.3% in the next year.
+- Homes values in Jacksonville increased by 7.5% last year and are expected to grow by another 8.4% over the next 12 months.

 Attractive Renters’ Market